 So, what is one to make of all this, with so many types of Bibles and different translations to choose from?
 Here’s my advice, which I follow myself: I recommend that you use one of the literal translations as your main reading/study bible, and that you also compare at least five (5) different translations side-by-side whenever you read and study Scripture.

 Comparing multiple translations helps greatly to weed out any particular idiosyncrasies or poor translation/word choices made by any one translation.
 By comparing multiple translations at the same time, you can also sometimes see the original intent of the verse more clearly.
-You can also see if the divinity of God, the Trinity, or Jesus has been diminished in any of the translations, which is by far the greatest concern.
+You can also check to see if the divinity of God, the Trinity, or Jesus, or the blood of Christ has been diminished in any of the translations, which is by far the greatest concern.

 Wayne Jackson also eloquently notes: